toyo30/toyo30/README.md

 -👋 Hi, I’m Minky

--👀 I’m interested in FE and how to make whole web-service.
+-👀 I’m interested in FE and how to make whole IT basied service.

 -🌱 I’m currently learning javascript.